port-labs/port-docs/docs/build-your-software-catalog/customize-integrations/configure-mapping.md

 ### Limitations

 - The search query must return exactly one entity (else the entire request will fail).
+- If the search query returns no entities, a new entity **will not** be created.
 - The query will be executed on the same blueprint from the request’s url.
 - Only the `=` and `in` operators is supported for the search query rule.
 - `Calculation` and `mirror` properties are not supported.